phantasticb/ds4400final/README.md

 * embeddings.ipynb - An experimental notebook where we tried to train our own word embeddings, but was not successful
 * merged_hate.csv - the dataset compiled from the HSD dataset [3]
 * updated_hate_speech2.csv - our original dataset from the Curated Hate Speech dataset [1] that we train our models on
+* FinalPDF - a PDF with all of the outputs printed from when we ran it

 # Title
 Detecting Hate Speech in Social Media Applications